Jack1Almighty/xss-steal_coockie/README.md

+This labs only for education purpose.
+Don't use it in your infrastructure.

   First of all, try to install node_modules: npm install Then run attacker and server: node attacker.js, node server.js Paste payload in server input field: